ganoam/accelerator-interface/doc/index.md

 For more information, ideas and contributions to the subject, please refer to the corresponding [issue](https://github.com/ganoam/accelerator-interface/issues/2).

+### External Register Files
+*Tentative specification*
+In case of shared accelerators relying on dedicated register files, a shared accelerator needs to maintain one private register file per sharing core.
+Similarly, for status-based extensions the accelerator subsystem must separately maintain the the status of each core.

 ### Accelerator-Agnostic Cores
 To decouple the development of accelerators and cores, it may be beneficial separate the handling of offloaded instructions from the rest of the core's operation.